 - Security: It protects sensitive information such as login details, credit card numbers, and personal data from hackers and identity thieves.

-- Trust: SSL certificates build trust with users, as they can see the padlock icon and HTTPS in the address bar, signifying a secure connection.
+- Trust: SSL certificates build trust with users.
+When they can see the padlock icon and HTTPS in the address bar, this signifies a secure connection.